by Tracy Johnson

-High profile personalities are among radio’s best assets against online pure-play streamers.
+High profile personalities are radio’s best hope against online streamers.

 Personality radio is the future.
 No, I take that back.
 Personality radio is the present.

-If you need some help, I know a certain talent coach that would be happy to help.
+If you need some help, I know a talent coach that would be happy to help.